Rajpratik71/eucalyptus-wiki/EBS-Multipath-Training.md

 DESCRIPTION	PARTI00.storage.ncpaths	iSCSI Paths for NC.
 ```

 ###### **property storage.scpaths**:
 This property provides one or more paths for the SC to use for ISCSI traffic (used during snapshot creation).
 This property can be the address of a single SAN SP, or a list of addresses for each SP which can service the multipathed ISCSI device.
-The list can be in the format;
+The list can be in the format:

 ```
 storage.scpaths='<sp1_addr>,<sp2_addr>,<sp3_addr>'
 ```

 or a specific 'iface' who's mapping is defined on each SC can be used in the property such as:
 ```
-storage.scpaths=iface0:<sp1_addr>,iface1:<sp2_addr>,iface2:<sp3_addr>
+storage.scpaths='iface0:<sp1_addr>,iface1:<sp2_addr>,iface2:<sp3_addr>'
 ```

+Example:
 ```
 PROPERTY	PARTI00.storage.scpaths	10.107.1.200,10.107.1.201,10.108.1.200,10.108.1.201
 DESCRIPTION	PARTI00.storage.scpaths	iSCSI Paths for SC